Diocese of Allentown: 20th century

-In 1958, Alvernia College was founded in Reading by the Bernardine Franciscan Sisters.
+The Missionary Sisters of the Most Sacred Heart, a German religious order, came to Allentown in 1912 to found Sacred Heart Hospital.
+It is today part of St. Luke's University Health Network.In 1958, Alvernia College was founded in Reading by the Bernardine Franciscan Sisters.

 On January 28, 1961, the Diocese of Allentown was founded by Pope John XXIII with territory from the Archdiocese of Philadelphia.
 He appointed Auxiliary Bishop Joseph McShea of Philadelphia as the first bishop of the new diocese.

 During his 22-year tenure, McShea oversaw the construction, purchase, and renovation of over 300 church buildings.
+In 1963, he founded Holy Family Manor, a nursing and rehabilitation center at Eugene Grace's former mansion in Bethlehem.
 In 1964, McShea and the Oblates of St. Francis de Sales founded Allentown College; it is now DeSales University.
 He convened the first diocesan synod in May 1968.

 McShea also founded "Operation Rice Bowl", which began in the form of a small cardboard box in the parishes of the diocese to receive alms directed to relieving a famine in Africa.
 In 1976, it was adopted by the U.S. Conference of Catholic Bishops as a national program.
-He founded Holy Family Manor, a nursing and rehabilitation center at Eugene Grace's former mansion in Bethlehem.
-He also established Holy Family Villa, a retirement home for priests.
+He also established Holy Family Villa, a retirement home in Bethlehem for priests.
 McShea retired in 1983.

 In 1983, Pope John Paul II named Bishop Thomas Welsh from the Diocese of Arlington as the second bishop of Allentown.
 Welsh established the first Youth Ministry Office in the diocese and raised $13 million in an endowment campaign for diocesan schools and other educational efforts, improved relations between Catholics and Jews and founded both AD Times, a diocesan newspaper, and Catholic Distance University.
-In 1997, Welch retired.
+In 1997, Welch retired as bishop of Allentown.

-In 1998, Pope John Paul II appointed Auxiliary Bishop Edward Cullen of Philadelphia as the third bishop of the Diocese of Allentown.
+In 1998, Pope John Paul II appointed Auxiliary Bishop Edward Cullen of Philadelphia as the third bishop of Allentown.

 21st century

 In 2004, Cullen revoked the celebration of mass and other sacraments at The National Centre for Padre Pio in Barto.
 Cullen had previously expressed concern over the center's fundraising practices and lavish salaries for family members managing the center.
 The Centre appealed Cullen's ruling to the Vatican, which rejected its appeal.
 In 2008, Cullen closed 47 parishes in the diocese, reducing the total number from 151 to 104.
 Some of the closed churches were then sold.
-Cullen retired in 2008.
+Cullen retired as bishop of Allentown in 2008.

 In 2008, Pope Benedict XVI named Monsignor John Barres from the Diocese of Wilmington as the bishop of Allentown.
 During his tenure, Barres established the Saint Thomas More Society for lawyers, and expanded the diocese's Hispanic ministry and evangelization.
 In 2016, Barres was named bishop of the Diocese of Rockville Centre.

-In 2016, Alfred Schlert was named by Pope Francis as bishop of Allentown.
+In 2016, Reverend Alfred Schlert of Allentown was named by Pope Francis as its next bishop.
+As of 2026, he is the current bishop of Allentown.